What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 This search will return results where the exact phrase “Leasing Director” appears.

 Parentheses are used to group terms and operators together, allowing you to create more complex searches.
-Think about PEMDAS, or the order of operations, and that’s basically how it works.
-It’s especially helpful when you want to combine AND, OR, and NOT operators within a specific subset of your search.
+Think about PEMDAS—the order of operations—and that is essentially how it works.
+Parentheses are especially helpful when you want to combine AND, OR, and NOT operators within a specific subset of your search.

 (Java OR Python) AND (“Software Engineer” OR “Developer”)